British Aviation Services: History

-By 1958, the Air Kruise cross-Channel services, as well as all Dragon Airways, LAC and Manx Airlines operations from Newcastle upon Tyne, Blackpool and the Isle of Man respectively had been transferred to Silver City's Northern Division to streamline BAS Group's fragmented airline operations.
+By early 1957, the Air Kruise cross-Channel services, as well as all Dragon Airways, LAC and Manx Airlines operations from Newcastle upon Tyne, Blackpool and the Isle of Man respectively had been transferred to Silver City's Northern Division to streamline BAS Group's fragmented airline operations.
 It was hoped that these measures would improve the group's financial performance.

 Although BAS Group had become the UK's biggest independent airline operator by that time, it began making heavy losses.
 The loss of Britavia's biggest trooping contract to Hunting-Clan was the main reason for BAS's poor financial performance.
 The urgent need to replace the aging flying boat fleet made this situation worse.
 As a result of the rapidly deteriorating financial performance of the group's flying boat activities and the lack of suitable replacements for the obsolete fleet, all flying boat activities ceased by September 1958.
 Both trooping and flying boat activities had accounted for a major share of the group's business.

-In 1959, Britavia transferred its entire five-strong Hermes 4A fleet to sister airline Silver City, as a consequence of the loss of another trooping contract to Eagle.
+In 1959, Britavia transferred its entire five-strong Hermes 4A fleet to sister airline Silver City, as a consequence of the loss of another trooping contract to Eagle and the air carrier became a holding concern for Silver City.

-Secret merger talks between the BAS Group and the BUA group of companies began during 1961.
+Secret merger talks between the BAS Group and the airlines that would have constituted British United Airways began during 1961.
 BUA's takeover of BAS was officially announced in January 1962.
 Air Holdings, a new holding company set up by BUA's shareholders in November 1961 to facilitate the creation of a large private sector airline through additional acquisitions of rival independent airlines, took full control of BAS and BUA by purchasing both airlines' entire share capital.
 The acquisition of BAS made BUA almost half the size of British European Airways (BEA) and created an airline that accounted for more than half the capacity of the UK's entire independent airline sector.
 It also made BUA the largest unsubsidised, private sector airline outside the United States, with total assets of about £20m and more than 4,000 employees.
 The BUA-BAS merger furthermore removed BUA's last remaining independent competitor in the car ferry business.
 The addition of Silver City's 650,000 annual ferry passengers increased the yearly combined total to just under one million.
 This translated into a two-thirds share of BUA's total passengers compared with just a quarter of BUA's one million passengers per annum prior to BAS's acquisition.